 According to the various gambling and online gambling laws in Hungary we do not accept Hungarian visitors to this website.
 Only Szerencsejáték Zrt., Magyar Lóversenyfogadást-szervező Kft., LVC Diamond Kft., and Cívis Grand Casino Kft. can organize, promote, and conduct, any kind of online gambling activity (and this also applies to gambling affiliate marketing activities in relation to Hungarian players).

-However, despite repeated attempts, Hungarian visitors did not comply with our requests, and did not leave the website, and did not care about the terms and conditions, and tried to register in the online casinos, which led to problems, so we had to initiate a sitewide IP address ban.
+However, despite repeated attempts, Hungarian visitors did not comply with our requests, and did not leave the website, and did not care about the terms and conditions and tried to register in the online casinos, which led to problems, so we had to initiate a sitewide IP address ban.

 More info can be found here on the Szerencsejáték Felügyelet’s website (Hungarian only).

 - The Hungarian lottery, online lottery

 - Tippmix, Hungarian online sports betting monopoly

 - LOVI, horse racing betting monopoly, but no online betting yet

-Last updated: 2021-03-31
+Last updated: 2022-09-01

 Don't worry, this is not an ad! ;) Just wanted to make sure to tell you that I'm glad you visited this gambling blog.